 TOM: Remember, you can do it yourself ...

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t have to make love alone.

 END HOUR 1 TEXT

-( Copyright 2019 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Product, Inc. No section of this record or audio folder is also available reproduced in any format without the express written authorization of Squeaky Door Creation, Inc .)